Mr-Annonym/KeyFilter/README.md

 ## Input Address Database

 The address database consists of text data where each line represents one address.
 Each line contains a maximum of 100 characters.
-The list of addresses is unordered.
-All data is case insensitive.
-The program must support at least 42 addresses.

 ## Program Output